projet-aaa/platform/docs/browser-front-end/react-architecture.md

 - react-router: The application is an SPA (Single page application) so for handling the changing of the URL and the navigation in the application, we use this library.
 - react-responsive: Allows use to make the application responsive and run it on mobile aswell as desktop.
 - socket.io-client: The socket io client.
-- redux-api-middleware: This is a redux middleware that allows us to send API Calls and handle their response within the redux ecosystem
+- redux-api-middleware: This is a redux middleware that allows us to send API Calls and handle their response within the redux ecosystem.
+- fetch: A web API for making HTTP requests, it is used in unisson with redux-api-middleware to make api calls that are a bit more complicated.

 ##Architecture